 The Neighbourhood Station Area Guidelines for LRT stations and transit centres ensure that incremental small-site development is of an appropriate scale and fit.
 These areas are typically comprised of single-family residential neighbourhoods.
-Arterial and collector roads and larger sites provide an opportunity for more transit supportive densities, and the guidelines allow for intensification with or Ce sites.
+Arterial and collector roads and larger sites provide an opportunity for more transit supportive densities, and the guidelines allow for intensification with the provision that development is sympathetic to surrounding existing uses.
+The guidelines promote a mix of uses.
+Where opportunity sites meet fundamental real estate siting requirements for access and visibility, neighbourhood-serving retail uses are encouraged.
+These guidelines should be used in conjunction with the Land Use and Intensity Descriptions (page 21).